Deep Quadratic Hedging: Semi-explicit solutions for mean-variance hedging and local risk minimization for the Heston model in one dimension

-The process $L$ corresponds to what {\v{C}}erný and Kallsen define as the \emph{opportunity process}, which defines the so-called \emph{opportunity-neutral measure} $\p^*$.
-This is a non-martingale equivalent measure such that variance optimal martingale measure $\Q_{\nu^{\text{mv}}}$ introduced in Section \ref{sec:MeanVarTheory} can be computed as the minimal martingale measure under $\p^*$, see \cite{cerny2007} or \cite{cerny2008} for details.
+The process $L$ corresponds to what {\v{C}}erný and Kallsen define as the \emph{opportunity process}, which characterizes the so-called \emph{opportunity-neutral measure} $\p^*$.
+This is a non-martingale equivalent measure such that the variance optimal martingale measure $\Q_{{\text{mv}}}$ introduced in Section \ref{sec:MeanVarTheory} can be computed as the minimal martingale measure under $\p^*$, see \cite{cerny2007} or \cite{cerny2008} for details.

 Following the approach of \cite{cerny2008}, the opportunity process is of the form

 $Y^2$ being the variance process for the one-dimensional Heston model \eqref{HestonModel}, while the functions $\chi_0$ and $\chi_1$ are solutions of a system of Riccati ODEs, see \cite[Proposition 3.2]{cerny2008}.
 In particular, by adapting \cite[Lemma 6.1]{cerny2008}, the functions $\chi_0$ and $\chi_1$ at time $t\in[0, T]$ are